JetBrains/teamcity-documentation/topics/build-configuration.md

 [//]: # (title: Build Configuration)
 [//]: # (auxiliary-id: Build Configuration)

 A _Build Configuration_ is a collection of settings used to start a build and group the sequence of the builds in the UI.
 Examples of build configurations are _distribution_, _integration tests_, _prepare release distribution_, _"nightly" build_.

 A build configuration belongs to a [project](project.md) and contains builds.
 You can explore details of a build configuration on its [home page](viewing-build-configuration-details.md) and modify its settings on the [editing page](creating-and-editing-build-configurations.md).

 It is recommended to have a separate build configuration for each sequence of builds (that is performing a specified task in a dedicated environment).
 This allows for proper features functioning, like detection of new problems/failed tests, first failed in/fixed in tests status, automatically removed investigations, and so on.

-To tackle an increased number of build configurations you can use [Build Configuration Templates](build-configuration-template.md) and project\-level [parameters](configuring-build-parameters.md).
+To tackle an increased number of build configurations you can use [build configuration templates](build-configuration-template.md) and project-level [parameters](configuring-build-parameters.md).

 On this page: